 - Direct evidence and mechanism for biocrusts-induced improvements in pore structure of dryland soil and the hydrological implications , JOURNAL OF HYDROLOGY (2023)

-- Estimating soil water retention curves from soil thermal conductivity measurements , JOURNAL OF HYDROLOGY (2021)
+- Estimating soil water retention curves from thermal conductivity measurements: A percolation-based effective-medium approximation , JOURNAL OF HYDROLOGY (2023)

 Terrestrial wetting and drying cycles keep soil water in a state of continuous transition.
 Soil water status, in turn, controls myriad processes including biogeochemical cycling within soil, plant- to system-level evapotranspiration, and feedback loops between land and atmosphere, among others.
 Capability to quantify soil water status at a point in time and space has drastically improved over the past several decades, and continues to be an area of emphasis in sensor development.
 On the other hand, there remain very few ways to determine soil water characteristics and hydraulic conductivity in situ.
 Yet, these too are dynamic, not only because they vary with soil water content, but also because they vary with the arrangement of the soil solid phase (i.e., density and structure) and its composition.
 Capability to predict and or interpret how soil water status at a point in time may transition to a new state (or how it arrived there from a previous state) depends on understanding how soil water characteristics and hydraulic conductivity will dictate change in soil water status under external forcing.
 Our objectives are to: 1) Determine co-variation in hydraulic, electrical, and thermal properties for structured and unstructured soils; 2) Develop models for prediction of soil water characteristics and hydraulic conductivity from electrical and thermal properties; 3) Evaluate hydraulic property models for prediction under transient field conditions.